BLOG

 Interconnected Photoelectric Smoke Alarms

 Equip your home with ZEN interconnected photoelectric smoke alarms inside every bedroom, hallway outside the bedrooms, and have at least one on each level of the dwelling.
-Press the test button on your interconnected smoke alarms to check they are in good working order (i.e. so if one smoke alarm goes off, they all go off).
+Press the test button on your photoelectric smoke alarms to check they are in good working order (i.e. so if one smoke alarm goes off, they all go off).
 If you haven’t done so already, create a home fire safety plan and share it with your family and any visitors who may be staying with you over the holiday period.
 Keep fire a fire blanket handy, and make sure everyone knows its location and how to use it.
 Spending 10 minutes to review this information with your loved ones could avoid becoming a Christmas tragedy headline on the evening news.

 Power Board Wisdom